-Regulation (EU) 2022/345, which was published on 2 March 2022, imposes a prohibition on investing, participating or otherwise contributing to projects cofinanced by the Russian Direct Investment Fund.
+Council Regulation (EU) No. 2022/345, which was published on 2 March 2022, imposes a prohibition on investing, participating or otherwise contributing to projects co-financed by the Russian Direct Investment Fund.

-There is a possibility for Member State authorities to authorise a relevant investment, participation or contribution if such is due under contracts concluded before 2 March 2022 or ancillary contracts necessary for the execution of such contract.
+There is a possibility for Member State authorities to authorise a relevant investment, participation or contribution if such is due under contracts concluded before 2 March 2022 or ancillary contracts necessary for the execution of such contracts.

-In its (German-language) Frequently Asked Questions, the German Federal Bank (Bundesbank) takes the view, inter alia, that the prohibition with respect to projects co-financed by the RDIF does not apply to "participations already existing at the time of entry into force" of the prohibition.
+In its (German-language) Frequently Asked Questions, the German Central Bank (Bundesbank) takes the view, inter alia, that the prohibition with respect to projects co-financed by the RDIF does not apply to "participations already existing at the time of entry into force" (as translated) of the prohibition.